Blobfolio/trimothy/README.md

 ### NormalizeWhitespace

 This trait exposes an iterator over byte/string slice contents with the edges trimmed, and all contiguous inner whitespace converted to a single horizontal space.
+This trait is also implemented for existing `u8`/`char` iterators.

 | Method | Description |
 | ------ | ----------- |